Anurag199512/alterest-meteor-test/README.md

 # alterest-meteor-test

-CI/CD is setup on main br to deploy to below mentioned heroku URL after each commit.
+CI/CD is setup on `main` branch to deploy app to below mentioned heroku URL after each commit.

 ## Web Link URL: